scholarships

 (impact year 2018)

 Raesa is currently a 10th grader at “Mileniumi i trete” high school in Prishtina.
-She has been a member of jCoders Academy since 2015, an organisation aiming to familiarise students from a very early age with coding.
-She is an avid coder herself, programming in: Scratch, Python, Stencyl, c++, etc. She won ICT Albanian Awards in 2017 - first place, with her robotic hand to be used as a tool for sign language.
-She is also a member of the Mensa International community (https://www.mensa.org.uk/) and one of her biggest dreams is to have the opportunity to study at MIT (Massachusetts Institute of Technology).
+She has been a member of jCoders Academy since 2015, an organization aiming to familiarise students from a very early age with coding.
+She is an avid coder herself, programming in: Scratch, Python, Stencyl, c++, etc. She won ICT Albanian Awards in 2017 with her robotic hand to be used as a tool for sign language.
+She is also a member of the Mensa International community (https://www.mensa.org.uk/).

 Needless to say, this young lady is gifted, determined and hard working.
 She first got in touch with us in April 2018 and shortly thereafter sent in an application to our foundation stating her case to receive funding to attend the Young Yale Global Scholars (YYGS) program in New Haven.